WebAssembly/shared-everything-threads/proposals/shared-everything-threads/Overview.md

 references with respect to garbage collection.
 To collect cross-heap cycles, the garbage collector would need visibility over the heaps from all threads.

-If shared objects are allowed as keys in `FinalizationRegistry`, then the weak behavior would be equivalent in expressiveness to the strong behavior, except that it would not be able to collect cross-heap cycles.
+An intermediate behavior would be the strong behavior but without cross-heap cycle collection.
+This is as expressive as the weak behavior if we were to hypothetically augment it by allowing shared objects to be keys in `FinalizationRegistry` but not `WeakMap` (which would be too inconsistent for us to actually ship).
 The `FinalizationRegistry` would be able to automatically manage the lifetimes of rooted unshared objects as long as they do not cyclically keep the shared objects that refer to them alive.

 ### What about thread IDs (TIDs)?